GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

 challenge-manager-email: Courtney.gustin@hhs.gov
 point-of-contact: HypertensionChallenge@hhs.gov
 description: >-

+  ### Description

   **\*\*Important Update: The submission deadline has been extended to 1/6/2021, along with other important changes to the scoring criteria.
 Please see changes below in the Key Dates and Judging Criteria sections.**

   The Office of the Assistant Secretary for Health (OASH), Office on Women’s Health (OWH) is seeking innovative ways to ensure women with hypertension during pregnancy and/or postpartum receive appropriate monitoring and follow-up through the HHS Hypertension Innovator Award Competition:  Innovative Methods of Blood Pressure Monitoring and Follow-up in Women during Pregnancy and/or Postpartum.